 “Love grows.
-Lust wastes by Enjoyment, and the Reason is, that one springs from a Union of Souls, and the other from a Union of Sense.” – William Penn
+Lust wastes by Enjoyment and the Reason are that one spring from a Union of Souls, and the other from a Union of Sense.” – William Penn

 Related reading: 10 Ways to know lust from love

 I became his strongest support in his pursuit of his passion for singing.
 When all of our friends and his family were against his singing in pubs and eateries, I stood by him till he established himself.
 So both of us committed undying and deep friendship with each other.
 Best friends for life!
 We would show the world that a man and a woman are capable of pure deep friendship!